bartificer/programming-by-stealth/docs/pbs48.md

 ### Part 4 — Override `.getProduce()` so Egg Layers Produce Eggs

-Were the challenge simply to be to get egg layers to produce eggs on demand every time the code would simply be:
+Were the challenge simply to be to get egg layers to produce eggs on demand every time, the code would simply be:

 ```javascript
 class EggLayer extends Animal{